wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-networks-static-private-ip-arm-ps.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="How to set a static private IP in ARM mode using PowerShell| Windows Azure" description="Understanding static IPs (DIPs) and how to manage them in ARM mode using PowerShell" services="virtual-network" documentationCenter="na"
+   pageTitle="How to set a static private IP in ARM mode using PowerShell| Azure" description="Understanding static IPs (DIPs) and how to manage them in ARM mode using PowerShell" services="virtual-network" documentationCenter="na"